j-easy/easy-props/README.md

 * A String property `bean.name` from a properties file named `myProperties.properties`

-To load these properties in your `Bean` object using Projector, you annotate fields to declare needed configuration properties as follows:
+To load these properties in your `Bean` object using Easy Properties, you annotate fields to declare needed configuration properties as follows:

 ```java
 public class Bean {